Addiction2Code/feature-request-application/README.md

 Feature Request App
 ===================

+**Note:** This app uses Python 3.6 which will need to be installed on your system.
+As you are likely aware, some installations of `python` include the version as part of the name *i.e.* `python3` or `python2`, this also goes for `pip` sometimes being `pip2` or `pip3`.
+Take a few moments to determine the proper commands before continuing to the next step.

 To start this app you'll want to install the requirements found in `requirements.txt`.

 If you suffer from that odd angsty feeling of never quite knowing how much junk is installed on your system ✋, take a moment to install a virtual environment _first_.